Skip to content

 Teams that already live in Linear, GitHub Issues, GitLab, or Jira do not have to leave the tracker behind.
 The optional tracker bridge projects a spec onto a tracker issue and reconciles body, status, and comments two-way — so stakeholders keep their board while engineering drives the spec.

 The bridge is projection, not coordination: the spec stays the single source of truth, and the tracker is a co-editable mirror that never drives flow state or spawns agents.
-It is off by default and stays off until the discovery ceremony confirms a transport — the no-tracker workflow shown above is the documented default and is unaffected.
+It is off by default and stays off until the discovery ceremony confirms a destination.
+Once active, lifecycle skills compose semantic content and call the deterministic flowctl tracker sync facade; teams do not maintain provider API recipes in workflow prose.

 It opens a second entry flow for product: